 While a barn may present you with a monthly boarding price, you need to find out exactly what is – and isn’t – included in that price.
 Some barns charge extra for services like applying fly spray, changing blankets, and holding horses for the vet or farrier, while others roll those services into the monthly board price.

-When looking at a barn, ask for a list of the barn’s rules.
+When you want to board your horse, ask for a list of the barn’s rules.
 Barns all have different rules – some include particular hours or days during which you can and can’t visit, while others have strict rules regarding jumping while unsupervised or riding while a lesson is in progress.
 Review a list of the barn’s rules to make sure that the barn is a good fit for both you and your horse.

 A boarding barn may be the perfect way to ensure that your horse receives the care that he needs, but you need to take the time to make sure the barn is a good fit.
 Make a list of what factors you’re looking for in a boarding barn, and don’t be afraid to ask questions during your search.